gixbusok/gixbusok/README.md

    people with bpd are also thin ice. sorry my experiences with everyone who had ocd have been awful. im mentally stable.

    people who hate russian/ukranian people specifically okkk dont go into politics

+   tier 4 supporters - veeery thin ice. i know they wont even notice me but it still needs to be here.
+99% (or im just that unlucky) yall are REAALLLY mean towards anyone who's not your friend or who's not atleast a tier 2\3 supporter.
 </details>

 <details align=middle>